Noureddineidir/Applied-ML-ENSAE-Course-/README.md

 # Applied-ML-ENSAE-Course-

 This repo covers Applied ML course assignements provided at ENSAE.
-Questions are directly in the notebooks.
+Questions can be found directly in the notebooks.
 A report was written for each project.

 ---------------------------------------------------------------------------------------
 ## Topics